 This knowledge, combined with risk appetite (the amount of risk a business is willing to assume to achieve its strategic goals), allows you to implement effective, efficient, and resilient business operational strategies and third-party risk methodology.
 This provides the ability to prevent disruptions in service or product delivery.
 It also enables organizations to minimize the impact of and recover quickly from unforeseen events, including unlikely black swan events.

 Which operational risks are greatest for your organization?
-Not all risks are created equal, and they vary by industry.
+Not all risks are created equal, and every industry has a different business resilience process.
 Once you have identified the risks, you need to understand how the organization is monitoring and responding to them.
 These risks could include the following:

 - Financial: Trending, growth, solvency, soundness

 - Operations: Bankruptcy resiliency, counterfeiting, business cost trends